The El Paso, Texas, community group is featured in the SDOP Sunday Resource & Yearbook

 Funds from SDOP have enabled Ciudad Nueva to put up a job board that contains information for job seekers and promotes neighborhood small businesses.
 In September and October 2022, Ciudad Nueva hosted a six-week small business class attended by 20 individuals from the neighborhood.
 Class graduates became eligible to apply for $1,000 business microloans that will be awarded in the spring.

-This story is part of the SDOP Sunday Resource & Yearbook, an annual guide to the work of the Presbyterian Committee on the Self-Development of People.
+This story is part of the SDOP Sunday Resource and Yearbook, an annual guide to the work of the Presbyterian Committee on the Self-Development of People.
+It is published in advance of SDOP Sunday, which will be celebrated in Presbyterian churches across the United States on March 12.
+Click here to learn more about SDOP and SDOP Sunday as well as a survey to provide feedback on the resource.

 The Presbyterian Committee on the Self-Development of People is one of the Compassion, Peace & Justice ministries of the Presbyterian Mission Agency.
 Its work is made possible through your gifts to One Great Hour of Sharing.